Lasang3012/simpleBank/readme.md

 # Section 1: Working with database

-# 1. Design DB schema and generate SQL code with dbdiagram.io

-# Lesson 1
+# 2. Install & use Docker + Postgres + TablePlus to create DB schema